nodejscn/node-api-cn/n-api/napi_extended_error_info.md

   not implemented for any VM.
 * `engine_error_code`: VM-specific error code.
 This is currently not implemented for any VM.
-* `error_code`: The N-API status code that originated with the last error.
+* `error_code`: The Node-API status code that originated with the last error.

 See the [Error handling][] section for additional information.